 - Design Finalization

-Once samples are approved, the article design is finalized and we would move into the tooling design and manufacturing phase.
+Once samples are approved, the article design is finalized, and we move into the tooling design and manufacturing phase.

 - Prototype Tooling

-UFP Technologies has a number of different molded fiber prototyping options available from "1-up" models constructed from sheets of molded fiber material to Performance Prototypes for performance testing.
-Our sales and design experts can explain each process in detail.
+MFT-CKF has several different molded fiber prototyping options available including 3-D printed models, "1-up" models and Performance Prototypes for performance testing.
+Our sales and design experts can explain each option in detail.

 - Production Tooling

-Production tooling from UFP Technologies consists of molds necessary to form parts in the 100% post consumer recycled mixture contained in the forming tanks to after pressing dies that give your parts a finished, "retail" look.
+Production tooling from MFT-CKF consists of forming and transfer molds as well as after pressing dies that give your parts a finished, "retail" look.
 Our in-house design and tooling shop allows us to maintain strict control over the process, ensuring you a satisfactory outcome.
-UFP Technologies will maintain and guarantee your tooling for a number of years and millions of parts.
+MFT-CKF will maintain and guarantee your tooling for several years and millions of parts.

 To learn more about our design, engineering and fabrication process, and certifications visit the links below: